react-native-voice/voice/README.md

 Then rebuild the native app:

 - Run `expo prebuild`
-  - This will apply the config plugin using [prebuilding](https://expo.fyi/prebuilding).
+  - This will apply the plugin using [prebuilding](https://expo.fyi/prebuilding).
-- Rebuild the app
+- Build the app
   - `yarn android` -- Build on Android.
-  - `yarn ios` -- Build on iOS, this requires a MacOS computer (see cloud builds for more options).
+  - `yarn ios` -- Build on iOS, this requires a MacOS computer.

 ### Props